Call anytime

 Agronomy

-MILLET-COVERMammoth is exclusive to Soya UK, and is being produced under full buy-back contracts.
+Both Mammoth and Minotaur are exclusive to Soya UK, and are produced under full buy-back contracts.

 OSR Growers know the frustration and difficulty of realising late in the spring, that a crop of OSR isn’t going to be viable.
 This creates the dilemma of what to do – especially if the ground has been sprayed with autumn herbicides such as Kerb.

-Mammoth Millet is not sown until early May, and can be direct drilled or sown after failed rape with minimal cultivations.
-Furthermore, the Millet now arguably offers as good or better a gross margin than OSR anyway - thus putting things back on track.
+Millet is not sown until early May, and can be direct drilled or sown after failed rape with minimal cultivations.
+Furthermore, the Millet now offers a gross margin which is as good or better than OSR anyway – thus putting things back on track.

 Backgrass control without the chemicals

-Because Mammoth Millet is late sown and very competitive, it out-competes Blackgrass very effectively.
-Many growers on heavy land will grow Mammoth Millet specifically to suppress Blackgrass without using precious chemistry which needs to be used sparingly to avoid resistance.
+Because Mammoth and Minotaur Millet is late sown and very competitive, it out-competes Blackgrass very effectively.
+Many growers on heavy land will grow Millet specifically to suppress Blackgrass without using precious chemistry which needs to be used sparingly to avoid resistance.

 Millet can also be grown for Anaerobic Digestion